-I am a physician scientist currently concluding my PhD studies.
-From my studies and research, I have an extensive exposure to the clinical, experimental and epidemiological arenas.
+I am a physician scientist with an extensive exposure to the clinical, experimental and epidemiological arenas.
 I like solving problems, figuring out solutions, and analyzing data.
 Aside from managing my own project by tackling four different cohorts for my epidemiological studies as well as performing in vitro experiments, I have also organized the KI “Experts explain” Zoom seminar series, held lectures at KI and KTH, and written for the KI blog.
-Currently, I also hold a position as PhD student representative in the department and I am part of the steering committee of the KI Network Medicine Alliance.
+I also held a position as PhD student representative in the department and I was part of the steering committee of the KI Network Medicine Alliance.
 In my spare time, I do jigsaw puzzles, make arts and crafts, and take care of my plants.
-I am currently training to run 10K and finding what feels good by doing yoga.
+I am currently training to run 21K and finding what feels good by doing yoga.

-Moving forward, I am enthusiastic to strengthen my knowledge as well as eager to learn new skills in reproductive and fetal medicine as well as women's health.
-I would like to do so while working in a collaborative, multi-cultural environment that promotes the construction of a stronger, more cohesive scientific community.
+I am passionate about reproductive and fetal medicine as well as women's health and have also recently gained interest in the field of mental health.
+I am well-versed on reproductive toxicology.
+I enjoy working in a collaborative, multi-cultural environment that promotes the construction of a stronger, more cohesive scientific community.
 I look forward to contributing towards high-quality research that improves the health and well-being of people all over the world.

 Our modern, industrialized society has developed countless improvements for everyday life.
 Although these developments come with many benefits, they can also be accompanied by adverse effects to our health and the environment.
 One important example is exposure to industrial chemicals, which is now ubiquitous in day-to-day life.
 Some of these chemicals have been found to disrupt endocrine activity, and are thus named endocrine disrupting chemicals (EDCs).
 Studies of humans, wildlife populations, multiple experimental animal studies, and epidemiological cohorts show associations between EDC exposure and adverse health effects, making this a global health concern.
 Extensive lines of evidence have demonstrated detrimental effects of EDC exposure on male fertility, while their effects on reproductive health in women remain poorly understood.
 Currently, our study aims to identify EDCs that are associated with adverse effects on fertility in women in Sweden, elucidate transfer of chemicals from mother to the fetus, and investigate the effects and mechanisms of action of the identified chemicals on human ovarian folliculogenesis and steroidogenesis in vitro.
 Ultimately, we aim to provide a better understanding of the effects of EDCs on female reproductive health, making us a step closer towards protecting our future generations via more efficient legislations on chemicals.